9.1 Before You Begin With Exadata Snapshots

 Understand the optimal use-case before you begin with Exadata Snapshots.

-On systems without Exascale, Exadata Snapshots are a solution for creating space-efficient read-only or read-write clones of an Oracle database that you can use for development, testing, or other non-production purposes.
+Exadata Snapshots provide a solution for creating space-efficient read-only or read-write clones of an Oracle database that you can use for development, testing, or other non-production purposes.
 Exadata Snapshots are particularly useful for non-production databases that leverage Exadata performance and availability features.
 For example, application functionality testing that validates the use of Exadata Smart Scan features.

 However, before you begin with Exadata Snapshots, be aware that some non-production database needs may be better satisfied using alternative technologies or approaches.
 Consider the following in conjunction with your business needs: